sudhanshu-j/JBL-Headphones/README.md

 ---

-## Technologies Used 🛠️
+## 🛠️ Technologies Used

-- **HTML5**: For the structure of the webpage.
+- **HTML**: Markup for creating the structure of the webpage.

-- **CSS3**: For styling the website with modern CSS properties.
+- **CSS**: Styling for layout, colors, fonts, and animations.

-- **JavaScript**: For interactive elements such as menu toggling, scroll-based animations, and active link highlighting.
+- **JavaScript**: Implements dynamic interactivity, animations, and event handling.

-- **Swiper.js**: A popular library for creating responsive sliders and carousels.
+- **Swiper**: A powerful and responsive image carousel library.

-- **ScrollReveal.js**: A library for animating elements as the user scrolls down the page.
+- **ScrollReveal**: A library to reveal elements with animations when they come into view on scroll.

 ---

-## Installation 📝
+## 🔧 Installation

+To run this project locally, follow these steps:

 To get a copy of this project running locally on your machine, follow these steps: